-As your digital asset services business grows, so does the risk of loss.
+As your crypto asset services business grows, so does the risk of loss.
 Scaling your businesses means scaling your blockchain key security.
 With the “gold standard” being cold (offline) storage for blockchain keys, however, keeping both security and trading speed at the top standard becomes a challenge.

-While we’ve addressed the vital differences between the core technologies of hardware-based storage, multi-signature systems, and multiparty computation (MPC) elsewhere, today we’ll go back to discussing basic approaches to implementing security, and the pros and cons of developing your security platform in-house (i.e. do-it-yourself or “DIY” approach) vs. deploying an external solution from a security vendor.
+While we’ve addressed the vital differences between the core technologies of hardware-based storage, multi-signature systems, and multiparty computation (MPC), today we’ll go back to discussing basic approaches to implementing security, and the pros and cons of developing your security platform in-house (i.e. do-it-yourself or “DIY” approach) vs. deploying an external solution from a security vendor.

 Requirements for DIY Security Infrastructure

-Organizations using an in-house DIY approach, in practice, usually employ a combination of “cold wallets” to keep assets safe offline, hardware (HSMs / tokens) to protect digital asset keys and/or multi-sig for quorum approval of transactions.
+Organizations using an in-house DIY approach, in practice, usually employ a combination of “cold wallets” to keep assets safe offline, hardware (HSMs / tokens) to protect crypto asset keys and/or multi-sig for quorum approval of transactions.

 Most organizations with this security setup rely heavily (or exclusively) on internal resources (for setup, execution, and maintenance) to implement this security solution.
 This requires a great deal of time, money, and security expertise – the level of which can vary wildly from exchange to exchange.

-Nonetheless, there are digital asset service providers that seek the control, flexibility, and agility afforded by in-house built security implementations.
+Nonetheless, there are crypto asset service providers that seek the control, flexibility, and agility afforded by in-house built security implementations.
 Let’s dive into the aspects you should take into account when considering a DIY security approach.

 Security Considerations with DIY Infrastructure

-- Operational efficiency and automation – as you expand your offering, it becomes harder to maintain your security systems, simplify and automate workflows, and apply security policies consistently.
+As you expand your offering, it becomes harder to maintain your security systems, simplify and automate workflows, and apply security policies consistently.
 This introduces several potential challenges: